xitu/gold-miner/article/2021/monads-for-javascript-developers.md

 # Monads For JavaScript Developers

-#### JavaScript Alpha Guide

-#### What is a Monad?
-You don’t have to be a category theory expert to understand.
-You have to know JavaScript Promises.

 ![](https://cdn-images-1.medium.com/max/5760/1*gA2dHvfpZEylFTBuiLiKxw.jpeg)

 Like every other programmer, I wanted to know, what **Monads** are.
 But every time you search for Monads on the internet, you get flooded with category theory papers.
 And other resources don’t seem to make much sense either.